 These mites live on the feathers and eat the plumage.
 The damage to the base of the feather is very bad and ruins the feathers.
 Thankfully, they are not common in North America.
 Some types of feather mites cause so much irritation that the birds pull out and scratch their feathers in order to get relief.

-LiceThese pests are either blood sucking or chewing parasites.
+LiceThese pests are either blood-sucking or chewing parasites.
 But chicken lice only eat feathers or shedding skin.
 Lice vary in size and shape length is 1/25 to ¼ inch.
-Most are yellow or straw colored.
+Most are yellow or straw-colored.
 They are very hard to see on white chickens but easy on dark.
 Luckily, lice die quickly when off of chickens.
 They’re many types of lice that can be seen, head, body, and feather lice.
-By grooming chickens can keep lice at a minimum.
+By grooming, chickens can keep lice at a minimum.
 So debeaked birds or overgrown beaked birds are more likely at risk for lice.
-Because lice bite chickens, they pull their own feathers out to try and make the irritation stop.
+Because lice bite chickens, they pull their own feathers out to try and alleviate the irritation.
 Chickens lay poorly and have low fertility when infected with lice.
 They are spread through contact with other contaminated birds.
-You can see lice crawling around on the chickens skin and vent.
+You can see lice crawling around on the chicken's skin and vent.
 Louse eggs will be clumped on the feather shaft.

 This is the most serious louse pest.
 They are very harsh on young birds and they spread from the hen to her chicks.
 Seriously infected chicks will die.

 These are the most common louse.
 Because parasites itch, feathers are picked and scratched, making bare patches.
 They reproduce rapidly laying groups of eggs called nits.